Isle of Portland: Governance

-Weymouth, Portland and the Purbeck district are in the South Dorset parliamentary constituency, created in 1885.
-The constituency elects one Member of Parliament; the current MP is Richard Drax (Conservative).
+Portland forms part of the South Dorset parliamentary constituency, created in 1885.
+The constituency elects one Member of Parliament; the current MP is Lloyd Hatton (Labour).

 Weymouth and Portland have been twinned with the town of Holzwickede in North Rhine-Westphalia, Germany since 1986, and the French town of Louviers, in the department of Eure in Normandy, since 1959.
 The borough and nearby Chickerell have been a Fairtrade Zone since 2007.